MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-container-networking.md

 title: Concepts - Container networking in Azure Kubernetes Services (AKS) on Azure Stack HCI
-description: Learn about container networking in Azure Kubernetes Service (AKS) on Azure Stack HCI ms.topic: conceptual ms.date: 07/30/2021 ms.custom: fasttrack-edit ms.author: mabrigg ms.lastreviewed: 1/14/2022 ms.reviewer: mikek
+description: Learn about container networking in Azure Kubernetes Service (AKS) on Azure Stack HCI ms.topic: conceptual ms.date: 04/01/2022 ms.author: mabrigg ms.lastreviewed: 1/14/2022 ms.reviewer: mikek
 author: mattbriggs

-#intent: As an IT Pro, I want to learn about the advantages of using container networking in AKS.
+# Intent: As an IT Pro, I want to learn about the advantages of using container networking in AKS.
-#keyword: Container networking applications networking
+# Keyword: Container applications networking

 ---

 # Container networking concepts in Azure Kubernetes Service (AKS) on Azure Stack HCI